mediadepot/docs/README.md

 # Assumptions
 Here are a couple of assumptions we are making:
-- The server will be self hosted, with only one node (if you need a multihosted media server, this wont work for you)
 - Drive storage will be configured using a JBOD array that will be mounted on the host, and can be shared with the docker containers
 - Pushover will be used to send remote notifications
 - Assumes that all drives have been formatted and mounted